Exercises to Correct Breathiness

 As you read the following passage, vary your pitch -

-allowing it to glide up or below the normal key.
+to glide up or below the normal key.

 Selections for Practice